Keynote Presentations

 The Art of Bookmaking

-Explore how this artform nurtures early literacy and inspires writing with Kindergarteners.
+Explore how bookmaking nurtures early literacy and inspires writing with kindergarteners.
 Together, we will dive into the beauty of a book made by hand as we each create our own books.
-We will examine opportunities and challenges of making books with kindergarteners and will create strategies that engage even the most reluctant young artists!
+We will examine the opportunities and challenges of making books with kindergarteners and create strategies that engage even the most reluctant young artists!

 Alana Chernecki, an advocate for arts education, is a curriculum writer and consultant.
 She presents workshops to university students, educators, school boards, and parents, both in Canada and internationally.
-She also teaches online to hundreds of homeschool families and educators around the world, and can be found at @artfulteaching.joyfullearning on Instagram and on her blog, https://www.artfulteachingjoyfullearning.com/blog/.
-Chernecki earned her Master’s Degree in Arts Education from the University of Manitoba.
+She also teaches online to hundreds of homeschool families and educators around the world.
+She can be found at @artfulteaching.joyfullearning on Instagram and on her blog, Artful Teaching, Joyful Learning.
+Chernecki earned her master’s degree in Arts Education from the University of Manitoba.

 Saturday Keynote